-Today’s guest is Louis Sciullo, executive director financial services at Landor North America, a brand consulting and design firm with deep roots in the financial services industry.
+Today’s guest is Louis Sciullo, executive director of financial services at Landor North America, a brand consulting and design firm with deep roots in the financial services industry.
 He’s spent nearly three decades managing Wall Street brands like Lehman Brothers and Barclays.
-Now, he leads the financial services practice at Landor, supporting and growing some of the largest financial brands.
+Now, he leads the financial services practice at Landor, supporting and growing some of today's largest financial brands.

-- The value of branding: The financial services category suffered over a very long period of time mostly because the value of brand and marketing was recognized so late.
+- The value of branding: The financial services category suffered over a very long period of time, mostly because the value of brand and marketing was recognized so late.

 - Beyond the COVID-19 crisis: Branding's greatest value is in managing the transformation that's happening, not just the COVID-19 crisis.
 You can see the institutions that have focused on developing a true value proposition and purpose to their brands are most suited to delivering the right types of communications during this time period.

 - The move to digital: If there was any hesitation left around digital experiences, they're gone now.
 For sure.
 This crisis has brought a lot of new requirements for digital experiences to be authentic, sincere and warm.
-It also showed that technology alone will not be enough — the technologies that created efficiencies over human interactions can become a nuisance during a time like this.
+It also showed that technology alone will not be enough -- the technologies that created efficiencies over human interactions can become a nuisance during a time like this.
 Now, brands need to be human and connect to purpose.